nordicstyle/alexg/_posts/2017-04-18-have_we_forgotten_about_geometry_in_computer_vision.md

 The alternative paradigm is using semantic representations.
 Semantic representations use a language to describe relationships in the world.
 For example, we might describe an object as a 'cat' or a 'dog'.

-In particular, I think geometry has two attractive characteristics over semantics:
+But, I think geometry has two attractive characteristics over semantics:

   1. Geometry can be directly observed.
 We see the world's geometry directly using vision.
   At the most basic level, we can observe motion and depth directly from a video by following corresponding pixels between frames.